tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: probably time for a general refactor of ContainsMixIn()
 		- TBD: fix display meth use of is_closed() ; create an is_content_vis() meth for ContainsMixIn
 		- TBD: re-factor for clarity (especially ContainsMixIn)
+		- TBD: consider whether in_reach methods would be better off in Seat rather than Creature
+		- TBD: consider moving more of in_reach logic into class methods (linked to contain methods)
 		- TBD: consider grouping "empty" response with contains rather than condition
 		- TBD: assign 'max_bulk' and 'max_count' to Creatures
 		- TBD: create current_carried_cappacity() method for Creature